Rytale/novafork-vitejs/README.md

 <p align="center">
   <strong>Nova</strong> – Your Gateway to Free Streaming
 </p>

 > **UPDATE ALERT**
-> **NEW FEATURES AVAILABLE!**
+> **Completely rewritten in Vite.js for better performance and modern development experience!**

 # Nova ☄

 ## Overview

 Nova is a versatile streaming platform designed to bring you a diverse collection of movies right to your fingertips.
 Whether you're into the latest blockbusters or timeless classics, Nova has something for everyone.
+The platform has been completely rewritten using Vite.js, offering improved performance, faster development experience, and better code organization.

+## Key Features

+- **Modern Tech Stack**: Built with Vite.js for lightning-fast development and optimal production builds
+- **Enhanced Performance**: Leverages Vite's native ESM-based dev server for quick hot module replacement
+- **Improved Build System**: Utilizes Vite's efficient build process for better code splitting and optimization

 ## Actively Maintained Fork